QuantEcon/lecture-source-py/source/rst/ar1_processes.rst

 Exercise 3
 ----------

-In the lecture we discussed the following fact: For the :math:`AR(1)` process
+In the lecture we discussed the following fact: for the :math:`AR(1)` process

 .. math::  X_{t+1} = a X_t + b + c W_{t+1}